Phillies Case Study

-Phillies cut script building by 75% after switching to Shoflo mid-season
+The Phillies cut script building by 75% after switching to Shoflo mid-season.

-“It was archaic,” said Teresa Leyden, Manager of Entertainment for the Philadelphia Phillies.
-“Think of the most basic way of running scripts and that's what we were doing.
-We were using an Excel sheet and, as much as we could, we would cram onto one sheet, which wasn't always successful given the number of things we execute on a given night."
+“It was archaic.
+We were using an Excel sheet and we would cram onto one sheet, which wasn't always successful given the number of things we execute on a given night."

 “My day-to-day shuffling of papers and persistent worrying have really diminished, if not totally eliminated.”

-- Create a system which left less room for game day errors
+A system which leaves less room for game day errors.

 “Real-time changes are a no-brainer for the people that see this script, especially for captioning.
 It isn’t three different phone calls, it's just ‘Hey, check the updated script.’
 So, for me, it's time, it's preparation, and it's the ability to make changes in real-time.”

 Build game scripts WAY faster